-Today I’m talking to Jean M. Grant, author of three romances and one Women’s Fiction (set to release in April).
-She is a contributing author to the Deerbourne Inn series, and her book Soul of the Storm is available today.
+Today I’m talking to Peggy Chambers, author of 2 YA Fantasy Novels, 3 Adult Suspense Novels, 1 Adult Fantasy Novella, and 1 Adult Pulp Fiction novel.
+She is a contributing author to the Deerbourne Inn series and her book Witches’ Cliff is out now.

 What’s the first book you remember reading on your own as a child, or your favourite childhood read?

 I remember the Dick and Jane books from grade school when I first started reading.
 I loved taking the newspaper my dad always read and picking out words I’d learned at school.
 My favourite books to read later in grade school were the Nancy Drew series.

 What’s your favourite place to write?

 I have an over-sized red leather recliner in the guest bedroom that used to belong to my father-in-law.
 It is too big for me, but immensely comfortable.
 In the room I am surrounded by family objects: my grandmother’s bed, a small table that belonged to my dad, pictures from my aunt, and a muse in the form of a drawn print from a friend I used to work with.
 All these things are comforting and inspiring.

 What’s the most important lesson you have learned on your writing journey so far?

 Keep learning.
 You can never learn all there is about writing.
 I love to learn what other writers do and try it in my own writing.